microsoft/finops-toolkit/docs/reports/README.md

 5. Select the **Combine** button.
 6. Select the **OK** button.

 For more details about connecting to Azure Data Lake Storage Gen2, see [Connect to ADLS Gen2](https://learn.microsoft.com/power-query/connectors/data-lake-storage#connect-to-azure-data-lake-storage-gen2-from-power-query-desktop).
+For details about the columns available in storage, refer to the [data dictionary](../data-dictionary.md).

 ### Migrate from the Cost Management template app